elifesciences-publications/KSCIRC-Gait-Addin/README.md

 # KSCIRC-Gait-Addin

+This code is associated with the paper from Pocratsky et al., "Long ascending propriospinal neurons provide flexible, context-specific control of interlimb coordination". eLife, 2020. http://doi.org/10.7554/eLife.53565

 An add-in for Microsoft Excel Gait that calculates all of the gait measures for files digitized in Matraq and save is Ascii format.
 Install:
   1. Download file